-I’m a 52-year-old divorcee living in Los Angeles, where the streets are lined with sparkly young women.
+I’m a 53-year-old divorcee living in Los Angeles, where the streets are lined with sparkly young women.
 When my marriage ended after twenty years of unfulfilling, vanilla sex, I figured my chances for a sexual awakening were slim.
 I believed what I’d always heard about straight, post-40 females: that we’re perceived as asexual beings who have reached our expiration date, and are forever after invisible to men.

 It wasn’t long before I discovered that wasn’t the case.
 Not by a long shot.
 Mainstream, youthful good looks have a short shelf life, but sexual confidence is ageless.
 I’m more comfortable with my body now than I was at twenty, and I’ve embraced my sexual persona.
 I feel sexy with, or without, a man.
-And, after a year of erotic exploration, I can tell you this: a woman who owns her sexuality, regardless of her age, is a force to be reckoned with.
+And, after two years of erotic exploration, I can tell you this: a woman who owns her sexuality, regardless of her age, is a force to be reckoned with.

 Thank God for the Internet, where glimmers of post-modern feminist erotica that focuses on a woman’s pleasure are beginning to seep into the zeitgeist.
 While I’m glad that our culture is becoming more body-positive, however, I think we have a long way to go in terms of being age-positive.